Join InterNations

 Discover our welcoming community of expats!
 You’ll find many ways to network, socialize, and make new friends.
 Attend online and in-person events that bring global minds together.

-That being said, there are a few items it would be wise to arrive with in Japan, especially if you use them often:
+That being said, there are a few items you might want to bring to Japan with you, especially if you use them often:

 • aspirin